 Washington’s coastal waters are full of life and waiting for discovery!
-Join us for an active day on the beach harvesting Manila clams and Pacific oysters.
+Join us for an active day on the beach harvesting Manila clams, native littleneck and buttter clams, as well as Pacific oysters.

 WDFW Puget Sound Intertidal Bivalve Manager – Clamzilla – will provide expert instruction on harvesting techniques, answer all your coastal questions, and share her most favorite recipes.

-The registration fee includes all instruction, a mesh carrying bag, refreshments, and WOW swag.
+The registration fee includes all instruction, a mesh bag to collect shellfish in, refreshments, and WOW swag.

 We can learn so much from nature with the right teachers sharing their knowledge.
 Thanks to the WOW Instructors for sharing their wealth of experience and know-how.